Struggling to live your life with purpose?

 Next, you find your way to your super BOSS cubicle, turn on your laptop and stare blankly at the screen of 50 emails you haven’t read.

 What am I doing here?

-How did I get to this place of grown-up responsibility when I still feel like a teen, and what am I going to do when I grow up?
+How did I get to this place of grown-up responsibility when I still felt like a teen, and what will I do when I grow up?

-Sound familiar?
-That’s because it’s the voice of daily life.
-In your head, your “real” self is actually an Olympic skier, the hottest environmental product designer in the world, or the President of an organization that is creating sustainable clean water wells for the entire 3rd country population!
+Maybe you are an Olympic skier, the hottest environmental product designer in the world, or the President of an organization creating sustainable clean water wells for the entire 3rd country population!

-However, with the right perspective, and a few practical lifestyle tips on how to manage the daily grind, you can find happiness and genuine life purpose, without even looking for it.
+However, with the right perspective and a few practical lifestyle tips on managing the daily grind, you can find happiness and genuine life purpose.